JRenqvist/trailblazer/README.md

  - Dijkstra's algorithm
  - A* search

+All the algorithms can be found in src/trailblazer.cpp

 This was a pretty simple project where I got to learn the most common searching algorithms.
 This was part of a datastructures course I took.

 Have a good day :D